Adding a ventilation system to your home can keep indoor air from being stuffy and control humidity levels.

 - Excessive dust despite periodic cleaning.
 You may need to get a new air filter or add a filtration system from Winnipeg Supply Service Experts.

 - Humidity problems.
-Dryness can cause red eyes and amplify respiratory problems.
+Dryness can cause red eyes and worsen respiratory problems.
 Too much moisture can result in mold or mildew growth.

 - Hot or cold spots.
 This can be related to air quality, especially if your HVAC system is having issues controlling temperature and humidity.